chdsbd/kodiak/README.md

 ## Setup

-**Danger:** Kodiak requires branch protection to be enabled to function, Kodiak won't merge PRs if branch protection is disabled.
+**Warning:** Kodiak requires branch protection to be enabled to function, Kodiak won't merge PRs if branch protection is disabled.

 1. Create a `.kodiak.toml` file in the root of your repository on the default